Encoding

 Why does my decoded text contain weird characters?

-Base64 is a wrapper around bytes — not text.
+Base64 is a wrapper around bytes.
+Not text.
 If the original input was binary (an image, a compressed blob), decoding produces those raw bytes.
 To preserve text encoding, both encode and decode in the same character set (UTF-8 by default).

 How big does Base64 make my data?